-Protection from lateral collapse - EZ10 structure
+Protection from lateral collapse - structure

-The EZ10 chassis has been designed with a robust roof structure that can, for example, provide protection against severe passenger injuries if a lateral rollover were to occur.
+The chassis have been designed with a robust roof structure that can, for example, provide protection against severe injuries if a lateral rollover were to occur with someone inside the vehicle.
 This strong global chassis structure is designed to ensure safety with two types of frames: aluminium for the vehicle structure and steel for sub-structures, including, for example, the engine's assembly.